- Search The Registry

 - About Us

 - Creating Support

 - My Account

 *Walter P. Manning was born on this date in 1920.
 He was a Black military officer and pilot.

 Walter Peyton Manning was born in Baltimore, Maryland, and grew up in Philadelphia, PA.
-When World War II started Manning wanted to serve, in 1942, he was rejected for military service because of a hammertoe.
-Manning used his savings to pay for surgery to repair his toe so that he could enlist.
-In 1943 he enlisted in the Army Air Force. in 1944, after graduation, he was assigned to the 301st Fighter Squadron, 332nd Fighter Group with the rank of 2nd lieutenant.
+When World War II started, Manning wanted to serve, but in 1942, he was rejected for military service because of a hammertoe.
+Manning used his savings to pay for surgery to repair his toe so he could enlist.
+In 1943 he enlisted in the Army Air Force.
+In 1944, after graduation, he was assigned to the 301st Fighter Squadron, 332nd Fighter Group, with the rank of 2nd lieutenant.
 He served as a pilot from Ramitelli Air Base, Italy.

 After the end of the war, his body was recovered by US troops.
-Although they found clear signs of murder US officials closed his case early.
-Nobody was ever sentenced for the war crime.
-Research and commemoration In 2013 the Austrian historians Nicole-Melanie Goll and Georg Hoffmann carried out a research project together with Jerry Whiting to clarify the fate of Walter Manning.
+Although they found clear signs of murder, US officials closed his case early.
+Nobody was ever sentenced for war crimes.
+Research and commemoration In 2013, the Austrian historians Nicole-Melanie Goll and Georg Hoffmann carried out a research project with Jerry Whiting to clarify the fate of Walter Manning.
 As a result of their findings, the Austrian Army raised a commemoration plaque at the place where Walter Manning was murdered.